Auerilas/ecopy/docs/source/matrix_comps.rst

 		Create a biplot.
 The plot contains four subplots, one each for species scores, site scores, trait vectors, and environment vectors.
 Species scores are plotted from normedTraits, site scores are plotted from normedEnv, trait vectors are plotted from traitVecs, and environmental vectors are plotted from envVecs.
 Users can mix and match which vectors to overlay with which points manually using these four attributes.

 		xax: integer
-			Specifies which PC axis to plot on the x-axis
+			Specifies which PC axis to plot on the x-axis,

 		yax: integer
-			Specifies which PC axis to plot on the y-axis
+			Specifies which PC axis to plot on the y-axis.

 	**Examples**